bergercookie/Pump3000/docs/_build/html/_sources/installation.txt

 .. [#f1] You can make a shortcut to Pump.exe file but do not move it outside
          the dist folder as it depends on the dlls files located there

-.. [#f2] If the executable doesn't run correctly try installing the vcredist86.exe
+.. [#f2] If the executable doesn't run correctly, try installing the vcredist_XXX file.
+         Replace the XXX with the architecture of your processor.
+         The vcredist files are located in the vcredist directory.
-         (located at the root of the Pump3000 folder) and after the installation, rerun the .exe.
+         After the installation, rerun the executable.
          If the problem persists, `contact me <http://www.github.com/bergercookie>`_